Putting Your Trust in Daycare Teachers Is Not Easy

 In Texas, the Texas Department of Family and Protective Services provides information about how employees at daycare facilities are screened.
 Parents can look at this and make a list of questions to ask a prospective facility.
 Note: if you ever notice a red flag, please report it so that the governmental authorities can make a note of it and others can find this information out prior to sending their kids there.

-Supervision Of Incidents At A Daycare Facility
+Supervision of Incidents at A Daycare Facility

 These are the questions that parents ask me when I am looking at a case.
 These are the questions we search to find answers to.
 However, they need to be the questions the facility is keeping answers to.
-Many daycare facilities don't track these things and many parents never think to ask or look into.
+Many daycare facilities don't track these things and many parents never think to ask or look into them.

-Supervision Of Equipment Maintenance At A Daycare
+Supervision of Equipment Maintenance at Daycare

-How Frequent Does Daycare Abuse Happen?
+How Frequently Does Daycare Abuse Happen?

-What Can Be Done About Daycare Negligence and Abuse?
+What Can be Done About Daycare Negligence and Abuse?